milaomrani/GAN_Segmentation/README.md

 This repository includes the scripts to train segmentation for document images Challenge.
 In this regard, I build a multi-label model which is capable of identifying and segmenting document images such as character, page, and ornament.
-A PyTorch implementation of paper based on icpr 2021 paper segmentation of a Generative Adversarial Network.
+A PyTorch implementation of paper based on ICPR 2021 paper segmentation of a Generative Adversarial Network.

 Step 1: Generative Adversarial Networks will be added soon.
+_Modified generative Adversarial Networks will be available soon..._

 **Step 2: Test sample images Datasets**